hanabi/hanabi.github.io/Beginners.md

 ## Card Layout

 In this guide, there will be some screenshots to show off the concepts introduced.
-Here's an example of a screenshot using the "BGA-style" card lyout:
+Here's an example of a screenshot using the "BGA-style" card layout:

 <img src="img/beginners/screenshot.png" height="300" />